The Grand Scuttle: The Sinking of the German Fleet at Scapa Flow in 1919

 Go to your Digital Library in My Account

-On June 21, 1919, the German High Seas Fleet, one of the most formidable ever built, was deliberately sent to the bottom of the sea at the British Grand Fleet's principal anchorage at Orkney by its own officers and men.
+At Scapa Flow on 21 June 1919, there occurred an event unique in naval history.
+The German High Seas Fleet, one of the most formidable ever built was deliberately sent to the bottom of the sea at the British Grand Fleet's principal anchorage at Orkney by its own officers and men.